PART 3: THE INTERCEPTOR PROJECT

 As for myself, I worked for almost a decade at the newspaper as a photographer and I loved my job.

 They called me "Johnny on the spot" and the police became used to me being present at almost every crime scene.
-I once arrived at two separate murder scenes before the police did and for a few minutes I became a suspect.
+I recalled arriving at two separate murder scenes before the police and for a few tense minutes I became the suspect.
 As it would turn out we had a local serial killer who was responsible for them both, he was tried and executed many years later.

 One was the UHF military aviation band located between 225 and 400 MHz just above the police and business radio bands.
 That and another military communications band (140 MHz to 145 MHz) were blocked out on consumer off-the-shelf communications gear.